RelChron/relchronvis_1/README.md

  1. Open it with MS Excel.
  2. Each row after row 1 contains all the forms for one example lexeme.
  3. Column A is the most recent form of each example.
 In this case, it's present-day Russian ("Ru." for short).
  4. Column B is the earliest form of each example.
-In this case, that is proto-slavic ("PS" for short).
+In this case, that is proto-slavic ("PSl." for short).
  5. Each column after B is numbered with a SC ID in row 1.
  6. If the lexeme changes after a SC, it appears in the cell under that SC.
  7. Add each form for each lexeme